aritter/twitter_nlp/README.md

 Example Usage:
 --------------
-*UPDATED:* : Added support for reading from file and writing to a tab seperated file which can have text in any column.
+**UPDATED:** : Added support for reading from file and writing to a tab seperated file which can have text in any column.

-### New useage:
+### NEW USAGE:

 ```
 export TWITTER_NLP=./